MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/architecture-connections.md

 With direct connections

 - Any sensors connected to Azure data centers directly over the internet have a secure and encrypted connection to the Azure data centers.
-Transport Layer Security (TLS) provides *always-on* communication between the sensor and Azure resources.
+Transport Layer Security (TLS1.2/AES-256) provides *always-on* communication between the sensor and Azure resources.

 - The sensor initiates all connections to the Azure portal.
 Initiating connections only from the sensor protects internal network devices from unsolicited inbound connections, but also means that you don't need to configure any inbound firewall rules.